joryleech/joryleech.github.io/essays/final-project-idea.md

 * A resturant wants to encourge new users to eat at their resturant, so they distribute a coupon to all students who haven't eaten their in the last year.
 This could possibly encourage more students to eat at a resturant.
 * User buys a lot of food and wants to start watching their weight, rather than holding on to recipts they can use the app to determine what they have eaten from the transactions.
 * A new resturant shows up on campus, all users are notified of its existence because of a coupon or advertising.

+## Beyond the Basics

+* A comment or review interface for the resturants.